Macy’s set to close at the Ohio Valley Mall

-St. Clairsville OH (WTRF)- Macy’s at the Ohio Valley Mall will be closing up shop this March.
+St. Clairsville, Ohio (WTRF) – Macy’s at the Ohio Valley Mall will be closing up shop this March.

 Employees at the chain were told today that they will be out of a job at the End of March 2020.